-My first try used 8 blackberries, 1 spring of mint leaves, and 1 ounce of simple syrup.
+My first try used 8 blackberries, 1 spring of mint leaves, and 1 ounce of simple syrup (recipe below).
 I discovered 2 things after I made it.
 First, 1 ounce of simple syrup was too sweet for me.
 The second was this drink needs to be stirred well, otherwise, you end up sipping the bourbon away and end up with very sweet fruit juice.

 For the second try, I used the same amount of fruit and mint and reduced the simple syrup to 1/2 ounce.
 I also made sure to stir this one well, and I really liked the result.
 The bourbon was still the main flavor, but it was also sweet and fruity.

 My final try used 4 blackberries, 1 spring of mint, and 1/4 ounce (1 1/2 teaspoons) of simple syrup.
 This was the perfect mix!
 I could still taste the fruit, it had a touch of sweetness, and I could taste the mint in this version.
 I really enjoyed sipping this cocktail.
 So much that I made a second.